awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-container-contracts.md

 1. From the list, select **View Terms**\.

-1. In the **Contract options** section, increase your entitlements by using the arrows\.
-You can't reduce the entitlement counts below the entitlements purchased\.
+1. In the Contract options section, increase your entitlements using the arrows\.
+You cannot reduce the entitlement counts below the entitelements purchased\.

 1. The contract details and total price displays in the **Pricing details** section\.